7/14/18 iClock for Mac is now available on the Mac App Store to test out free 14 days before subscribing.

 2. Then select (highlight or checkmark) a watermark or watermarks.
 Or, optionally, create a new one by importing or from the 11 watermark types, hit ‘Done’

-3. Save or share the watermarked photo to the Camera Album, Email, Facebook, Twitter, LinkedIn, Pineterest, Buffer, Evernote, etc.
+3. Save or share your watermarked photo to the Camera Album (this puts it in the Camera Album and also the iWatermark+ Album), Email, Facebook, Twitter, LinkedIn, Pinetrest, Buffer, or Evernote, etc.

 At the bottom of the main screen is this navigation bar.